antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 <a id="tSNE_dimensionality_reduction"></a>

-t-SNE: high dimensionality reduction in R2
+t-SNE / UMAP: high dimensionality reduction in R2
 ========================================

-*How to find groups in your dataset using t-SNE.*
+*How to find groups in your dataset using t-SNE or UMAP dimensionality reduction algorithms.*

 Scope